holochain/docs-pages/src/install-advanced.md

 * Cryptographic libraries
 * Common automations and scripts

-It is important that these remain consistent across compatible apps and the Holochain Core, so you can get your work done without fighting package and compiler issues.
+It is important that these remain consistent, so you can get your work done without fighting package and compiler issues.
 And when it comes time to compile and distribute your application, it's **very important to have a deterministic build system** so the same DNA source code always results in the same hash.

 The main Nix tool used in Holochain development workflows is `nix-shell`, a managed Bash shell that overlays a new environment and set of tools on top of your existing environment.